-Mātiatia, Kennedy Point and Auckland ferry terminals are the key transport hubs for Waiheke and we will continue advocating for them to be future proofed for travel to and from Waiheke, and for enhanced competition on routes.
+Mātiatia, Kennedy Point and Auckland ferry terminals are the key transport hubs for Waiheke and we will continue advocating for them to be fit for purpose for travel to and from Waiheke.

 The Mātiatia Strategic Plan will provide a coordinated approach to improving Mātiatia and its facilities for residents, visitors, transport operators and local businesses.
 The plan will be fully consulted with the community.
 It will address traffic and public transport flows to create safe, functional facilities for all users, including pedestrians and cyclists.
 It will address visitor services, including access to information.